jakazmie/AIDays/MachineLearning/README.md

 # Machine Learning
 This folder contains hands-on labs that demonstrate how to develop and operationalize custom AI/ML models using Azure AI Machine Learning services

-## Hands-on labs
+The labs

-1. TensorFlow on Azure Databricks
+## 01-AzureDatabricks-DeepLearningPipelines
-2. Databricks Deep Learning Pipelines
+This lab walks you through building a custom image classification model using Transfer Learning and Azure Databricks Deepl Learning Pipelines